Liquid anomalies and Fragility of Supercooled Antimony

-From our preliminary scan, we identify a particularly favorable isochore at a mass density of $\rho_m = 6.12~$g/cm³ (red line in Fig.~\ref{fig:PT diagram}), which is situated in the region at negative pressures where the supercooled liquid exhibits its widest stability range in temperature.
-Along this isochore, crystallization is almost entirely suppressed above $\sim 500$ K, while glass formation only occurs below $\sim 400$ K. This makes the isochore ideal to probe the deeply supercooled regime.
-For comparison, the liquid density at the theoretical melting point of 845 K is 6.45 g/cm³ \cite{dragoni_mechanism_2021}, in good agreement with the value of 6.49 g/cm³ measured at the experimental melting point of 903 K \cite{crawley_density_1972}; the density of the crystal at 300 K and 1 bar is 6.69 g/cm$^3$ \cite{barrett_crystal_1963}.

-Despite working at negative pressures, crystallization occurs on the nanosecond timescale (Fig.\ref{fig:crystallization and crystals}a) in the range $400-500$ K. By fitting the survival probability (the probability of not nucleating within a time $t$) with an exponential function $\propto e^{-J t}$, we obtain $J=0.845\pm 0.023~\text{ns}^{-1}$ at 475 K and $J=2.100\pm 0.036~\text{ns}^{-1}$ at 450 K. At 400 K, the survival probability deviates from the exponential form due to a drastic increase in the nucleation time relative to the observation time.
-We thus conclude that the nucleation rate maximum is located around $T=450$ K (Fig.\ref{fig:crystallization and crystals}a).
-These values correspond to typical crystallization times of the order of $\sim 0.5$–$1$ ns.

-In the same temperature range, the primary relaxation time $\tau_\alpha$ (formally defined in the Appendix \ref{sec:app:dynamics}) increases from $\sim 0.01$ ns to $\sim 1$ ns.
+Despite working at negative pressures, crystallization occurs on the nanosecond timescale (Fig.\ref{fig:crystallization and crystals}a) in the range $400-500$ K. In the same temperature range, the primary relaxation time $\tau_\alpha$ (defined in Appendix~C of the SI) increases from $\sim 0.01$ ns to $\sim 1$ ns.